content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ## 2.1 Creating a Remote Repository

-Follow the steps given below to initialize your remote Repository with Github.
+Follow the steps given below to initialize your remote repository with Github.

 **Step 1:**